MP seeks support for anti-torture bill

 A Move Forward Party list-MP has called on all lawmakers to back a bill outlawing torture and forced disappearances, saying the proposed law would help raise human rights standards in the country.

-Rangsiman Rome said the bill, sponsored by twelve civil society groups, has been examined by a sub-committee on justice administration reform and it was to be tabled for scrutiny by the House committee on law, justice and human rights today.
+Rangsiman Rome said that the bill, sponsored by 12 civil society groups, has been examined by a sub-committee on justice administration reform and it was to be tabled for scrutiny by the House committee on law, justice and human rights today.

 According to Mr Rangsiman, key elements of the proposed legislation is that it imposes no statute of limitations on torture and enforced disappearances cases and also applies to cases that take place overseas if the victims or suspected perpetrators are Thai nationals.